Front Mission (video game)

-A remake of Front Mission 1st, titled Front Mission 1st: Remake, was released for the Nintendo Switch on November 30, 2022.
+A further remake of Front Mission 1st, titled Front Mission 1st: Remake, was developed and published by Forever Entertainment for the Nintendo Switch on November 30, 2022.
+Ports to PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S were released on June 30, 2023.

 Gameplay

 Game progression in Front Mission proceeds in a linear manner: watch cut-scene events, complete missions, set up wanzers during intermissions, and sortie for the next mission.
 The player travels to locations on a point-and-click world map.
 As the player progresses through the plot, new locations are revealed on the world map.
 Towns and cities act as intermission points where the player can organize and set up their units for the upcoming mission.
 Battle zones are where the missions take place, though they become inaccessible upon the completion of a mission.

 In Front Mission, players use playable units called wanzers, a term for mecha derived from the German word Wanderpanzer, or "walking tank".
 A wanzer differs from the typical combat unit in that it has four modular parts: body, left arm, right arm, and legs.
 Each part has a specific function and its own health bar.
 The legs parts enable movement and evasion, the arm parts are necessary to use hand and shoulder weapons, and the body part maintains the wanzer's operability.
 In the event the body is destroyed, the wanzer is removed from play completely.
-Destruction of arm and leg parts does not remove the wanzer from play, but it severely cripples its performance.
+Destruction of arm and leg parts does not remove the wanzer from play, but it severely cripples its performance, either through the loss of weapon use (in the case of the arms), or by slowing the movement rate to a single space (in the case of the legs).
 While the player fights mostly wanzers, vehicles and aircraft, mobile weapon platforms are also featured.
 These enemy units generally have only one part, the body, and are much stronger than wanzers themselves.